NYU-Molecular-Pathology/Methylation/README.md

  `Rscript --verbose /Volumes/CBioinformatics/Methylation/Clinical_Runs/Sarcoma_runs/methylExpress_sarcoma.R RD-15-123 RD-16-1234 RD-17-321`<br>
  - For Several/Bulk Cases: Execute the script by passing the path to a csv file containing a list of RD-numbers in the first column, for example:<br>
 `Rscript --verbose /Volumes/CBioinformatics/Methylation/Clinical_Runs/Sarcoma_runs/methylExpress_sarcoma.R /Path/To/Desktop/MyListRDs.csv`<br>
+In the event the shared drive is not accessible, the script without the API token is availible [here](https://raw.githubusercontent.com/NYU-Molecular-Pathology/Methylation/main/R/methylExpress_sarcoma.R)

 # ⚠️ Troubleshooting
 <details>